Cultural Heritage Sites of Mali

-Armed conflict has affected the northern regions of Mali since April 2012, and historic sites in Timbuktu, Gao, and Kidal have suffered significant destruction.
-The Great Toguna in the city of Douenza was ruined.
-Nine of the sixteen mausoleums within the World Heritage Site boundaries of Timbuktu were destroyed by rebel forces between May and July of 2012, and even those sites not directly impacted by the fighting have been negatively impacted.
-Rebel forces have occupied parts of the Land of Dogons, encroaching on the Bandiagara Escarpment.
-Tourism—a major source of local income—has dramatically diminished, and the national crisis has drained government coffers.
-The conditions are dire and resources scarce for cultural heritage conservation throughout the country.
+Mali boasts some of the world’s most fascinating architectural traditions and historic sites.
+When armed conflict began in the northern regions of Mali in April 2012, the country became emblematic of the dangers that warfare can pose to cultural heritage.
+Historic Malian sites in Gao and Kidal suffered significant destruction in the struggle, and the Great Toguna in the city of Douenza was ruined.
+Nine of the 16 mausoleums within the World Heritage Site boundaries of Timbuktu were destroyed by rebel forces between May and July of 2012, and even those sites not directly impacted by the fighting had been damaged.

 Rebels occupied parts of the Land of Dogons, encroaching on the Bandiagara Escarpment.
 Tourism—a major source of income in Mali— diminished dramatically, and the national crisis drained government coffers.
 The conditions were dire and resources scarce for conservation throughout the country when the entirety of Mali’s cultural heritage was included on the 2014 World Monuments Watch.
 In recognizing these sites, we declared our commitment to advocating for the protection of the country’s many significant sites, and raised a call for action by the global community.